Understand │Conserve │ Inspire

 Ecology is the study of the relationship between living things and environment.
 It is my lifelong passion.
 In my lab, my students and I are conducting research on the behaviour, habitat selection, and demography of mammals and other terrestrial vertebrates.
 Our goal is straightforward: To generate the understanding for conserving species and their habitat.

-Two Houses of Oikos is my recent book stories of daily life, linked to science.
-The book assumes its title from the Greek, oikos, meaning 'house' , the linguistic roots of both 'ecology' and 'economy'.
+Two Houses of Oikos is my book -- stories of daily life, linked to science.
+The book assumes its title from the Greek, oikos, meaning 'house', the linguistic roots of both 'ecology' and 'economy'.
 The etymology reveals the importance of both houses for human well-being, now and into the future.

-A great collection of essays crisp, entertaining, and very good fun to read.
+A great collection ... crisp, entertaining, and very good fun to read.

 Timely and insightful ... told in clear and imaginative prose ... makes for excellent company on any vacation of the mind.